dwilbourne/pvcErr/docs/source/index.rst

 Discussion
 ##########

-The signature for creating an exception in php provides the exception constructor with a text string ("message"), an integer code ("code"), and the previous exception/error that was thrown ("prev").
+The standard signature for creating an exception in php provides the exception constructor with a text string ("message"), an integer code ("code"), and the previous exception/error that was thrown ("prev").
 One's first natural inclination is to define new exceptions by extending one of the stock php exceptions (for example, LogicException), and define the class with its own message and code.
 Something like the following::